CoBuilders-xyz/stylus-cm-deploy/mkdocs/docs/en/deep-dive/bid-automations.md

 ### **Every Minute Execution**

-The automation service follows this process:

-1. **Fetch All Configurations**: Retrieve automated contracts from all users
-2. **Evaluate Cache State**: Check current cache utilization
-3. **Apply Selection Logic**: Determine which contracts need bids
-4. **Batch Processing**: Group contracts into efficient batches
-5. **Submit Transactions**: Send batch bid transactions to the blockchain
-6. **Monitor Results**: Track success/failure and handle retries
+The automation service follows a systematic process every minute.
+It begins by fetching all configurations to retrieve automated contracts from all users, then evaluates the current cache state by checking utilization levels.
+The system applies selection logic to determine which contracts need bids, groups contracts into efficient batches for processing, submits batch bid transactions to the blockchain, and monitors results to track success or failure while handling retries as needed.

 ### **Batch Processing Efficiency**

-Instead of individual transactions, the system:

-- **Groups up to 50 contracts** per batch transaction
-- **Reduces gas costs** through batch processing
-- **Handles failures gracefully** with retry logic
-- **Provides detailed logging** for transparency
+Instead of individual transactions, the system employs batch processing for maximum efficiency.
+It groups up to 50 contracts per batch transaction, significantly reducing gas costs through this batching approach.
+The system handles failures gracefully with built-in retry logic and provides detailed logging for complete transparency into all operations.

 ---